Freedom of Expression: Demonstrations and Fixed Exhibits

 - Under the policy, demonstrations and fixed exhibits—regardless of the content or viewpoints expressed—are permitted so long as they are orderly, lawful, and congruent with policies within the Community Standards.

-In an effort to assist you with planning and executing your demonstration please familiarize yourself with the guidelines below:
+In an effort to assist you with planning and executing your demonstration please familiarize yourself with the following guidelines.

 Reservations are strongly recommended.
 Demonstrations do not require that the space be reserved.
 However, demonstrations may not occur in spaces that have been reserved by others.
 Therefore, to ensure that your demonstration is not stopped or interrupted, reserving the space where you intend to demonstrate is highly recommended.
 Individuals or student organizations who intend to sponsor or organize a demonstration should contact Campus Reservations for assistance with identifying and reserving available space.
 Fixed exhibits do require that the space be reserved in advance.

-Utilize LUCentral.
+Utilize LUCommunity.
 Remember that the Office of the Dean of Students is always available for consultation to help ensure your demonstration is successful.
-To notify the DOS of a planned demonstration, please complete and submit the Demonstration and Fixed Exhibit Form, available through LUCentral.
+To notify the DOS of a planned demonstration, please complete and submit the Student Free Expression: Demonstration and Fixed Exhibit Form, available through LUCommunity.

 Welcome University personnel.
 University personnel (typically, Division of Student Development representatives and/or Campus Safety officers) may be present during demonstrations involving our University community.
 This presence is intended to ensure that all participants’ rights are protected, the University’s regular operations are not interrupted, and the campus community remains safe.
 The presence of University staff does not mean that the University endorses the viewpoints being expressed, but it also does not mean that the University is "worried about" or planning to interrupt the demonstration.